tektoncd/community/teps/0090-matrix.md

 1. Terminating early when one of the `TaskRuns` or `Runs` created in parallel fails.
 As is currently, running `TaskRuns` and `Runs` have to complete execution before termination.
-2. Controlling the concurrency of `TaskRuns` or `Runs` created in a given `matrix`.
-This will be addressed more broadly in Tekton Pipelines ([tektoncd/pipeline: issue#2591][issue-2591], [tektoncd/experimental: issue#804][issue-804]).
-3. Configuring the `TaskRuns` or `Runs` created in a given `matrix` to execute sequentially.
+2. Configuring the `TaskRuns` or `Runs` created in a given `matrix` to execute sequentially.
 This remains an option that we can explore later.
-4. Excluding generating a `TaskRun` or `Run` for a specific combination in the `matrix`.
-This can be handled using guarded execution through `when` expressions.
+3. Excluding generating a `TaskRun` or `Run` for a specific combination in the `matrix`.
 This remains an option we can explore later if needed.
-5. Including generating a `TaskRun` or `Run` for a specific combination in the `matrix`.
-This can be handled by adding the items that produce that combination into the `matrix`, and using guarded execution through `when` expressions to exclude the combinations that should be skipped.
+4. Including generating a `TaskRun` or `Run` for a specific combination in the `matrix`.
+This can be handled by adding the items that produce that combination into the `matrix`.
 This remains an option we can explore later if needed.
-6. Supporting producing `Results` from fanned out `PipelineTasks`.
+5. Supporting producing `Results` from fanned out `PipelineTasks`.
 We plan to address this after [TEP-0075][tep-0075] and [TEP-0076][tep-0076] have landed.

 ### Requirements